 Advance Tax is a system of paying income tax in India.
 It is a mechanism through which taxpayers are required to estimate their tax liability and make installment payments of the estimated tax liability during the financial year, rather than paying the entire tax amount in one lump sum at the end of the year.

-In this blog, we will learn more about the Indian advance tax payment system, its due date and how to calculate it.
+In this blog, we will learn more about the Indian advance tax payment system, its due date, and how to calculate it.

 Advance tax applies to individuals and entities whose tax liability for the financial year is expected to exceed Rs.
 10,000 (as per the current threshold).
 The estimated tax liability is based on the taxpayer’s projected income from various sources, such as salary, business profits, capital gains, and other taxable income.

 The advance tax liability is calculated by estimating the total income for the financial year and applying the applicable tax rates to arrive at the tax amount.
 The taxpayer then needs to pay the advance tax in installments as per the prescribed due dates.
 You have certain dates by which you need to pay parts of your taxes.
 By June 15th, you should pay at least 15% of your total tax amount.
 By September 15th, it’s 45%, by December 15th, it’s 75%, and by March 15th, you need to pay the full amount.
 The exact payment for each date depends on whether you’re an individual taxpayer, company, or other category.
-If your income estimate changes during the year, you can adjust the amount you need to pay in advance taxes accordingly.
+If your income estimate changes during the year, you can adjust the amount you must pay in advance taxes accordingly.

 Failing to pay advance tax or underpaying the required amount may attract penalties and interest charges imposed by the Income Tax Department.
 However, senior citizens who do not have income from business or profession are exempt from paying advance tax and can pay the entire tax liability at the time of filing their income tax returns.